20 Amex Gold Card Benefits That Might Make Up for Its Annual Fee

 First up: the Green Card, which will get you 3X points on dining, transit, and travel — all at a reasonable annual fee.

-Next, this Capital One credit card, which offers foodie rewards without an annual fee: 3% cash back on dining and entertainment and 2% back at grocery stores.
+Next, this Capital One credit card, which offers foodie rewards without an annual fee: 3% cash back on dining, entertainment, grocery stores, and streaming services.

 This option, also from Amex, has a much lower annual fee than the Gold Card, and earns a very respectable 3X points per dollar at U.S. supermarkets, up to $6,000 spent per year (then 1X).